Facebook shutters the teen app it just bought

 Facebook acquired tbh -- which stands for the popular texting acronym "to be honest" -- for an undisclosed sum last October.
 The app let users participate in anonymous polls and give positive feedback to friends.
 It initially was widely popular among teens.
 Over 5 million people downloaded the app in a matter of weeks.

 Following the deal, tbh's four co-creators Nikita Bier, Erik Hazzard, Kyle Zaragoza, and Nicolas Ducdodon joined Facebook's Menlo Park headquarters.
-It's unclear if the founders will stay on as Facebook employees.
-The company did not immediately respond to a request for comment.
+A company spokesperson said the team will stay on at Facebook and work on other products.

 Meanwhile, Facebook (FB) launched Hello in 2015 for Android users in the US, Brazil and Nigeria.
 It allowed users to combine contact details on their phone with information from Facebook.
 Facebook said the app will shut down in "a few weeks."